pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

 === "Eye-tracking"
     Coming soon...

+## Populating metadata files

+TODO

 ## Validate your BIDS dataset

 After you have accomplished the BIDS conversion, the last step is to validate your dataset.
-Keep in mind that is step is very important to ensure that your dataset actually complies with BIDS.
+Keep in mind that this step is very important to ensure that your dataset actually complies with BIDS.

 The validation can be done on Cecile by using [`bids-validator`](https://github.com/bids-standard/bids-validator).